eternalseptember/rpi-test/README.md

     * Monthly index of posts (date and post titles only) at `/archive/YYYY/MM/`.
     * Yearly index of posts (date and post titles only), with month headings, at `/archive/YYYY/`.
         * Haven't actually created data across multiple months yet.
+    * Archive page (mostly there for ease of verification) that prints a yearly calendar, where
+        * The year links to the yearly index of posts.
+        * The month headings link to the monthly index of posts, if available.

 ### Things that I will eventually experiment with